-2.1.1 General Aspects
+3.7.1 General Aspects

 - The clothing must provide the competitor with the maximum protection compatible with the freedom of movement necessary for fencing.
-Clothing must be made of sufficiently robust material and be clean and in good condition. - The material from which the equipment is made must not have a surface that is smooth enough to cause the point d'arrêt, the button or the opponent's hit to glance off it. - Clothing must be made entirely of material able to resist a pressure of 800 Newtons.
-Very particular attention must be paid to ventilation access under the armpits, if any is made. - An undergarment consisting of protective under-plastron covering the vital upper areas of the body resistant to 800 Newtons is also obligatory. - Clothing may be of different colours, but on the body must be a single colour, white or a light shade. - A homologation mark must appear on blades, under plastron, jackets, breeches, masks, and include the identification of the manufacturer, the date of manufacturing and the FIE or UIPM logo. - The most recent version of list with homologated equipment is valid. - viii) No jewellery or any visible body piercing is permitted.
-Athletes must remove or cover these items in a safe way - Hair must be secured in a way so as not to cover the name printed on the Fencing jacket or start number.
+Clothing must be made of sufficiently robust material and be clean and in good condition. - The material from which the equipment is made must not have a surface that is smooth enough to cause the point d'arrêt, the button or the opponent's hit to glance off it. - iii) Clothing must be made entirely of material able to resist a pressure of 800 Newtons.
+Very particular attention must be paid to ventilation access under the armpits, if any is made. - iv) An undergarment consisting of protective under-plastron covering the vital upper areas of the body resistant to 800 Newtons is also obligatory. - v) Clothing may be of different colours, but on the body must be a single colour, white or a light shade. - A homologation mark must appear on blades, under plastron, jackets, breeches, masks, and include the identification of the manufacturer, the date of manufacturing and the FIE or UIPM logo. - vii) The most recent version of list with homologated equipment is valid. - viii) No jewellery or any visible body piercing is permitted.
+Athletes must remove or cover these items in a safe way - ix) Hair must be secured in a way so as not to cover the name printed on the Fencing jacket or start number.

-2.1.2 The Jacket
+3.7.2 The Jacket

-- The lower edge of jacket must overlap the breeches by at least 10cm when the pentathlete is in the on-quard position.
-The jacket must include a lining making a double thickness of material for the sleeve down to the elbow of the sword arm and covering the flank up to the region of the armpit. - The equipment of female pentathletes must include breast protectors made of a rigid material or metal. - Pentathletes must wear their surname and National code letters (Latin characters) on the back of their fencing jacket in clearly legible text either black or dark blue capital letters.
-The letters must be printed or embroidered and must be between 7 - 12cm high.
-Failure to do so will incur a penalty according to Rule 2.6.3 v). - The pentathletes must wear on the non-sword arm, between the elbow and the shoulder, a 7-10 cm armlet in the national colours or strip in national colours on their sleeve.
-Failure to do so will incur a penalty according to Rule 2.6.3 v).
+- i) The lower edge of jacket must overlap the breeches by at least 10cm when the pentathlete is in the on-guard position.
+The jacket must include a lining making a double thickness of material for the sleeve down to the elbow of the sword arm and covering the flank up to the region of the armpit. - The equipment of female pentathletes must include breast protectors made of a rigid material or metal. - iii) Pentathletes must wear their surname and National code letters (Latin characters) on the back of their fencing jacket in clearly legible text either black or dark blue capital letters.
+The letters must be printed or embroidered and must be between 7 12cm high.
+Failure to do so will incur a penalty according to Rule 3.6.3 y). - iv) The pentathletes must wear on the non-sword arm, between the elbow and the shoulder, a 7-10 cm armlet in the national colours or strip in national colours on their sleeve.
+Failure to do so will incur a penalty according to Rule 3.6.3 v). - The UIPM logo patch must be placed on the fencing jacket according to the current version of the UIPM Uniform Guideline.
+Missing or wrongly placing of the UIPM logo patch will be penalised by deduction of 10 points, see Rule 3.6.3 v).

-213 Breeches and Socks
+3.1.3 Breeches and Socks